 When picking fonts from Google Fonts, you might throw in all the different variations of every font you choose, just in case.

 What you may not realize is that every single style loads a separate file into the page that calls it.
-And, each font family (e.g., Open Sans, Raleway, Comic Sans…j/k) needs its own file for every style you want to use.
+And, each font family (e.g., Inter, Raleway, Comic Sans…j/k) needs its own file for every style you want to use.

 Two fonts…or maybe three?…bold and italic for each…what about bold italic?
 At about a half second to load each font, style and file, it’s really easy to slow your site with Google fonts.
 Make sure you load only what you need.

 See the next tip for more on why this is a big deal, and steer clear of themes that use more than a couple of font families and/or numerous styles.
 Alternatively, just choose a theme that uses system fonts.